ºÚÁϳԹÏ

 provides support and information on sepsis and life after sepsis.

-If you are worried about meningococcal disease you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+If you are worried about meningococcal disease, call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available to speak with 24 hours a day, 7 days a week.

 Sources: